ThomasKaiser/sbc-bench/results/reviews/RPi-4B-Rev1.1.md

   * Vulnerability Spectre v2:        Vulnerable
   * Kernel 5.15.84-v7l+ / CONFIG_HZ=100

-Kernel 5.15.84 is not latest 5.15.94 LTS that was released on 2023-02-14.
+Kernel 5.15.84 is not latest 5.15.95 LTS that was released on 2023-02-22.

-Please check https://endoflife.date/linux for details.
-It is somewhat likely some kernel bugs have been fixed in the meantime and maybe vulnerabilities as well.
+See https://endoflife.date/linux for details.
+Perhaps some kernel bugs have been fixed in the meantime and maybe vulnerabilities as well.